aloisdeniel/aloisdeniel.github.io/_posts/2018-08-03-introducing-figma-to-flutter.md

 ![photo]({{ site.url }}/img/ftf_comic_1.png)

-So, we've got a first step where the designer creates the visual content and export it for the developers.
-For each platform, the developer will study the design resources and adapt this to its favorite platform, with the tools he know.
-Each time the designer  produces new content (or modify existing one), each developer will have to apply this to its platform.
+So, we've got a first step where the designer creates the visual content and exports it for the developers.
+For each platform, the developer will study the design resources and adapt this to his favorite platform, with the tools he know.
+Each time the designer  produces new content (or modifies an existing one), each developer will have to apply this to his platform.

-Concerning the business logic, the developers will have to make sure they have clear specs to not introduce different behaviours.
+Concerning the business logic, the developers will have to make sure they have clear specs avoid introducing different behaviours.

 ## Unified development